Why Deleting Your Social Media Accounts Isn't Enough to Erase Your Personal Information from the Internet?

 The problem of data retention becomes even more complex when third-party applications and data brokers are involved.
 These entities often have access to your social media data, and their retention policies are outside of your control.
 Even if you delete your social media account, the data shared with these third parties can still exist and be used in ways you might not expect.

 When you use third-party apps connected to your social media accounts, such as games, quizzes, or productivity tools, these apps often gain access to your personal information.
-Even if you delete your social media account, the data you shared with these third-party apps may still be retained by them.
+Even if you delete your social media account, the data you share with these third-party apps may still be retained by them.
 For instance, a popular social media quiz might keep your profile information, quiz results, and even your friends' data long after you have left the platform.

 Role of Data Brokers